SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 # RFC 0009 UI5 Project Refactoring

 ## Summary
-Refactor the ui5-project module to resolve a series of issues with the way dependencies are currently detected and analyzed as well as to provide a "Project" class entity, which can provide useful API for UI5 Tooling internal processes as well as for custom tasks and -middleware.
+Refactor the ui5-project module to resolve a series of issues with the way dependencies are currently detected and analyzed as well as to provide a "Project" class entity, which can provide useful API for UI5 CLI internal processes as well as for custom tasks and -middleware.

 ## Motivation
 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected outcome?